Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance

-The intepretation of Equation \ref{eq:s'} is that the original spike train $s_i$ samples values of the test function $\varphi(t)$ at the event times, while the derivative of the spike train, $s_i'$, samples values of the derivative of the test function $\varphi'(t)$.
+The interpretation of Equation \ref{eq:s'} is that the original spike train $s_i$ samples values of the test function $\varphi(t)$ at the event times, while the derivative of the spike train, $s_i'$, samples values of the derivative of the test function $\varphi'(t)$.
 In other words, $s_i'$ samples values of the slope of $\varphi(t)$.
-This means that the derivatives of the spike train (by definitiion) measures how the test function \textit{changes} at the event times.
+This means that the derivatives of the spike train (by definition) measures how the test function \textit{changes} at the event times.

 The implication is that $s_i'$ encodes \textit{how sensitive the test function is to timing shifts}, i.e., at the spike times.
 So for example, if $\varphi(t)$ has small amplitudes or is zero near some spike time $t_i^k$ then $\varphi'(t_i^k) \rightarrow 0$ or will be equal to zero at that event time, so the spike (sampling the value $\varphi'(t_i^k)$) will produce no response in its derivative.
 It will not contribute much or anything to the sum in Equation \ref{eq:s'}.
-If, on the other hand, $\varphi(t)$ changes quickly or steeply near $t_i^k$, then $|\varphi'(t_i^k)|$ will have a large value and the spike at t$_i^k$ will produce a large contribution to the sum.
+If, on the other hand, $\varphi(t)$ changes quickly or steeply near $t_i^k$, then $|\varphi'(t_i^k)|$ will have a large value and the spike at $t_i^k$ will produce a large contribution to the sum.

 Two closing technical comments: First, if $\varphi(t)$ is not differentiable, then $\varphi'(t)$ would be undefined, making $s_i'$ undefined (directly due to its definition).
-So this operation necessitates all the work we did above to justify why $\varphi(t) \in C_c^{\infty}$, and as a result needs to be smooth (in a mathematically formal sense).
+So this operation necessitates all the work we did above to justify why $\varphi(t) \in C_c^{\infty}$.

 Second, the minus sign in Equation \ref{eq:s'.defined} results directly from integration by parts.
-It is worth cosidering why it arrises in some detail, because it provides a deep intuative insight.
+It is worth considering why it arises in some detail, because it provides a deep intuitive insight.